Skip to content

 Token configuration

-Authentication uses HMAC-SHA256 signed tokens stored as HTTP-only cookies.
+fastapi-taskflow uses HMAC-SHA256 signed tokens stored as HTTP-only cookies.
+Two parameters control session behavior:

 Parameter Default Description